DylanSnel/SourceGenerationPresentation/README.md

 # SourceGenerationPresentation

-This guide will help you rectreate my EpicEnums source generation, or at least a simplified version of that.
+This guide will help you recreate my EpicEnums source generation, or at least a simplified version of that.
 Please check out the EpicEnums repository.

 ## Setup the Projects